 BEOWULF SILENCES UNFERTH.-GLEE IS HIGH.
 "So ill-meaning enemies often did cause me Sorrow the sorest.
-I served them, in quittance, My dear sword always served me faithfully.
-With my dear-lovèd sword, as in sooth it was fitting; They missed the pleasure of feasting abundantly, 5 Ill-doers evil, of eating my body, Of surrounding the banquet deep in the ocean; But wounded with edges early at morning They were stretched a-high on the strand of the ocean, I put a stop to the outrages of the sea-monsters.
-Put to sleep with the sword, that sea-going travelers 10 No longer thereafter were hindered from sailing The foam-dashing currents.
-Came a light from the east, God's beautiful beacon; the billows subsided, That well I could see the nesses projecting, Fortune helps the brave earl.

-The blustering crags.
+I served them, in quittance, With my dear-loved sword, as in sooth it was fitting; They missed the pleasure of feasting abundantly, Illsdoers evil, of eating my body, Of surrounding the banquet deep in the ocean; But wounded with edges early at morning They were stretched a-high on the strand of the ocean, Put to sleep with the sword, that sea-going travelers Nmlonger thereafter were hindered from sailing The foam-dashing currents.
+Came a light from the east, God's beautiful beacon; the billows subsided, That well I could see the nesses projecting, The blustering crags.
 Weird often saveth The undoomed hero if doughty his valor!